kostenkoserg/kostenko.blog.src/content/blog/2020/03/data-processing-with-jakarta-ee-batch-api.md

  * **xml\jsonParser** - parser batchlets, responsible for file parsing to a list of items
  * **chunkProcessor** - items processing chunk(**reader**, optional **processor** and **writer**) with partitioning to boost performance

-First, let's design useful solution to **share state between steps**.
+Before start with implementation, let's design useful solution to **share state between steps**.
 Unfortunately, Jakarta Batch Specification does not provide job scoped CDI beans yet (JBeret implementation does, specification doesn't).
 But we able to use **`JobContext.set\getTransientUserData()`** to deal with the current batch context.
 In our case we want to share `File` and `Queue` with  items for processing:
 ```java
 @Named
 public class ImportJobContext {